TobiasNickel/tXml/README.md

 # tXml
-a very small xml parser in pure javascript
+a very small and propably the fastest xml parser in pure javascript.

 This lib only provides one single method. **tXml()**